 Note: If the meat weighs either more or less than 5 pounds (2.25 kg), the amount of cure mix applied must be proportional to that weight.
 For example, if the weight of the meat is 2 1/2 pounds (1.15 kg), then each ingredient, including the Bradley Cure, needs to be cut in half.

 Any size of beef tongue can be used, but tongue lovers claim that tongues weighing less than 3 pounds (1,400 g) are best.
-Another consideration is that small tongues cure faster than large tongues.
+Another consideration is that small tongues cure faster than large ones.
 Frozen tongues work just as well as fresh ones.

 - Scrub the tongue very well with a vegetable brush under lukewarm water.